dlawre14/codebots/README.md

 ####Purpose
 The purpose of Codebots is two-fold.
 The primary purpose is to make an educational game about programming that is also fun.
 The second goal is fulfill the requirnments of my degree program and complete a Capstone project.
 This software's goal is fulfill both of these purposes.

+###Current Implementation Details
+- How popups are done is incredibly poor.
+Much if not all of the GUI popup code could be rewritten and probably should be.
+As of now I'm going to consider it technical debt as it's not game crticial.

 ####License (Temporary)
 As of the date of this addition (September 17th, 2014) all code contained within this repository is © 2014 Dylan Lawrence.
 This may be subject to change, but as of now, usage of this code is expressely forbidden unless permissions are obtained from the copyright holder.